ubuntu/yaru/README.md

 ## Installing & Using

-**Please note: this icon theme is in development, as such there are plenty of icons that are "missing" or incomplete**
+**Please note: this icon theme is in-development, you may find there are several "missing" icons**

 There are no official packages or releases (yet) but you can install this theme from source with the provided [Makefile](/Makefile) and a few commands.